sreeharimenon1994/image_classification/README.md

 # Image classification

+This code pattern demonstrates how images can be classified using Convolutional Neural Network (CNN).
 Two methods are used: VGG and ResNet.

 ## Cost and Accuracy
-graph represent the values of both of `cost` and `accuracy` each epoch
+The graph represent the values of both of `cost` and `accuracy` each epoch.
+The first is ResNet and the Second is VGG using CIFAR10 dataset.

 ![graph_resnet](/images/ResNet_CIFAR10.jpg)
 ![graph_vgg](/images/VGG_CIFAR10.jpg)